lauralwd/CV_generator/README.md

 Derived from [Simple-CV](https://www.overleaf.com/latex/templates/simple-cv/dwhjbyjdkcch) By Sofia Jijon

-The main CV over-elaborate lives in the main branch.
+The main over-elaborate CV lives in the main branch.
-Specific CVs trimmed and finetuned for specific job applications live in their dedicated branches.
+Specific CVs trimmed and fine-tuned for specific job applications live in their dedicated branches.
 Use `git worktree` to have multiple branches live side by side on your filesystem.

 ## Prerequisites